MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 ## Prerequisites

 - You must have Microsoft Edge 115.0.1901.7 or greater installed.
-- You must be a [Microsoft Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) to access the experience in Microsoft 365 Admin Center.
+- You must be a [Microsoft Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) to access the experience in Microsoft 365 Admin Center.
 - You must be using one of the following supported operating systems: Windows 10/11 or Windows Server 2016 or later.
 See [Microsoft Edge Supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems) for specifics.

 > [!IMPORTANT]